 How long will the CMALT scheme take me?

-We encourage people to submit within 6 months of registration; 3-4 months is our recommended guideline.
+We encourage people to submit within six months of registration; three to four months is our recommended guideline.

 How long is the CMALT registration valid for?

 CMALT registration remains valid for two years.
 After this point you will have to re-register if you wish to submit your portfolio.
 If there are mitigating circumstances, you can get in touch with us at firstname.lastname@example.org.